rspinti/medium_dam_fragmentation_regulation/README.md

-# The Evolution of River Fragmentation caused by Dam Construction in the United States
+# The Evolution of Dam Induced River Fragmentation in the United States

- This repository contains the source code used in the research article by Spinti et al. "The Evolution Dam Induced River Fragmentation in the United States" at (insert doi here).
+ This repository contains the source code used in the research article by Spinti et al. "The Evolution of Dam Induced River Fragmentation in the United States" at (insert doi here).

  ## Contents
  The names of the scripts needed to repeat this analysis are listed below.